feiphoon/mpns-pipeline/src/C_mpns_v8_processing/README.md

 This is specifically pegged to v8 as we make no assumptions about the schemas and categories of future versions of the MPNS - a separate version of code and schemas should be written for other data versions.

 This stage was done in Spark because, in descending order of importance
 - The delimiters in the original files (`|` in two and `;` in one) are intentional choices to allow for all types of possible characters in the data.
 Processing this data and attempting to rewrite it back to CSV caused a lot of escaping issues.
-Spark handles the entire process neatly
+Spark handles the entire process neatly.
+- For the above reason, we need to write the mappings to parquet to provide a robust solution that preserves all possible characters in the data.
+This is because parquet format uses a safe way to delimit columns that won't cause issues with the data.
-- It was straightforward to map to a different file format
+- It was straightforward to map to a different file format.
-- It was straightforward to load and write against pre-defined schemas
+- It was straightforward to load and write against pre-defined schemas.
-- In case of larger data which can't be handled on a local machine, this code can be run in Google Colab or a cloud distributed processing microservice
+- In case of larger data which can't be handled on a local machine, this code can be run in Google Colab or a cloud distributed processing microservice.
-- Casting and transformations were painless
+- Casting and transformations were painless.

 Two processing versions are available at this stage - this was because of improvements.
 The one in use will be v2; v1 has been kept for posterity.

 ## Processing v2

-TODO: the meaning of full_scientific_name_id here is wrong actually due to the use of sci_cited_medicinal.
-What does it need to be?
-We need it to link back to an entry someplace.
-In the case of the latter, the non_scientific_names table.

 TODO: Should I have split these v2 mappings instead into three separate folders here - plant, synonym & sci_cited_medicinal?
 I think yes as it will make it easier to manage mappings for training later.
 Partition by "scientific_name_type".

-TODO: I think they need to be parquet because of the characters problem - uses a character as a delimiter.

 ### Transformations in a run